 Additional Business Phone Features to Think About

-Not in the shop?
+Not in the office?
 No problem.
-Nextiva’s Call Forwarding makes it possible for you to receive your calls from your beach vacation or the comfort of your home.
-This is an excellent feature for owners that might be in and out throughout the day and still need to catch those important calls.
+Nextiva’s Call Forwarding makes it possible for you to receive your calls from the comfort of your home or right on your cell phone.

 Let your customers choose who they want to speak to with the Auto Attendant feature.
-They press a button and are forwarded to the right contact.
+They press a button, and the business phone system instantly directs them to the right contact.

 This feature is a killer way to level up your customer experience from the moment they call.
 Plus, you’ll get to know why someone is calling before you even answer.